 And so it lasted for nineteen long years while Stephen was King, till the land was all undone and darkened with such deeds and men said openly that Christ and his saints slept.'

-The marriage produced two daughters, Ida and Matilda, grand-daughters of King Stephen, the former was married to Henry, Duke of Brabant.
-In 1169 Mary re-entered a convent at St. Austrebert, Montreul, France, she died there in 1182.
-Her eldest daughter, Stephen's grandaughter, Ida, eventually inherited the title Countess of Boulogne.
+The marriage produced two daughters, Ida and Matilda, granddaughters of King Stephen, the former was married to Henry, Duke of Brabant.
+In 1169 Mary re-entered a convent at St. Austrebert, Montreuil, France, she died there in 1182.
+Her eldest daughter, Stephen's granddaughter, Ida, eventually inherited the title Countess of Boulogne.

-Stephen made an advantageous marriage to Matilda, daughter and heiress of Eustace of Boulogne and Mary of Scotland, The daughter of Malcolm III, King of Scots, and the Saxon St. Margaret (and maternal first cousin to Matilda).
-Through this marriage he acquired the title, Count of Boulogne.
+Stephen made an advantageous marriage to Matilda, daughter and heiress of Eustace of Boulogne and Mary of Scotland, the daughter of Malcolm III, King of Scots, and the Anglo-Saxon St. Margaret (and maternal first cousin to the Empress Matilda, who was the daughter of Mary's sister, Matilda or Edith of Scotland).
+Through this marriage, he acquired the title, Count of Boulogne.
 The couple were to produce three children:-

 (1) Baldwin (circa 1126- 1135)